getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/debugmeta.md

 ---

 The debug meta interface carries debug information for processing errors and crash reports.
-The information in this interface is amended by Sentry.
+Sentry amends the information in this interface.

 ## Attributes

 `sdk_info`:

 : An object describing the system SDK: `sdk_name`, `version_major`,
-  `version_minor` and `version_patchlevel`.
-This helps Sentry to locate iOS system symbols, and is not required for other SDKs.
+  `version_minor`, and `version_patchlevel`.
+This helps Sentry locate iOS system symbols, and is not required for other SDKs.

   ```json